mlochbaum/BQN/doc/shift.md

         0‿0 » 3‿2‿1             # Shift Before
         "end" « "add to the "   # Shift After

 The cells to add come from `𝕨` if it's present, as shown above.
-Otherwise, a single cell of fill values for `𝕩` is used.
+Otherwise, a single cell of [fill elements](fill.md) for `𝕩` is used.
 This kind of shift, which moves cells in `𝕩` over by just one, is called a "nudge".

         » "abcd"   # Nudge
         « 1‿2‿3    # Nudge Back